Bhuvanadhana/flipkart/README.md

 on p.order_id=s.order_id
 where p.order_id is null
 ```
---Find the most popular product based on total quantity sold in 2023.
+9.--Find the most popular product based on total quantity sold in 2023.
 select * from sales
 select * from products
 ```sql